SophieBosio/sophiebosio.github.io/content/posts/monads-haskell.md

 ## Wait, List is a Monad? {#wait-list-is-a-monad}

 Yes!
 Remember that a monad is a structure that lets us perform a computation with some added _context_.
-For a list, that context is the ordering and number of the elements.
+For a list, that context is what _elements_ are in the list (including duplicates) and their _order_.

 Let's say you want to map a function `f` over a list `xs`.
-All well and great, but you can't just do it any way you like: You have to map the function over _all_ the elements and preserve their _order_!
-So somehow, the context of the list carries over into the next computation you want to do on it!
+All well and great, but you can't just do it any way you like: You have to map the function over _all_ the elements and preserve their order!
+So somehow, the context of the list carries over into the next computation you want to do on it.

 I also find it useful to think of monads as "containers" or boxes around values.